WakiMak/trentent.github.io-forked/_posts/2017-03-10-citrix-workspace-environment-manager-vs-group-policy-preferences-performance-story.md

 <span style="text-decoration: underline;"><strong>~3501ms.</strong></span>

-The total time reported by ControlUp was 3494ms. Â So I&#8217;m probably a bit off by the start/finish of the CSE but pretty goddamn close. Â The real meat of the GPO Registry processing (eg, the GPO I was actually concerned about) was:
+The total time reported by ControlUp was 3494ms. Â So I'm probably a bit off by the start/finish of the CSE but pretty goddamn close. Â The real meat of the GPO Registry processing (eg, the GPO I was actually concerned about) was:

 <span style="text-decoration: underline;"><strong>1181ms</strong></span>.